rahulbakshee/TechMeIfYouCan/_posts/2020-09-16-Deep-Learning-pc-build-beginners-2020.md

 The **`cloud`** option is good in a sense that you don't have to worry about any setup or assembling hardwares.
 Just spin up some instances and you are good to go.
 You only have to worry about shutting them down when not in use.

-Having a **`local setup`** is what I preferred because I wanted to feel the power at my finger tips, hear the fans running at full speed at extreme load.
+Having a **`local setup`** is what I preferred because I wanted to feel the power at my finger tips, hear the fans running at full speed at extreme loads.
 Also, my (very)old laptop was broken and I needed something new anyhow.

 ## How to Select parts for Deep Learning build(or any build)